-- 24. As with the auction process, the DMO will only deal with GEMM firms in the gilt-edged secondary market.
+- 25. As with the auction process, the DMO will only deal with GEMM firms in the gilt-edged secondary market.
 The DMO is active in the secondary market in a number of areas bidding for 'rump' gilts, executing transactions on behalf of members of the public2 or various Government funds managed by the CRND3 and others, and smoothing redemption cash flows through the purchase of near-maturity4 gilts.
 In the latter case only, the DMO may also deal with IDBs.
-In addition, the DMO will only consider bids or switch proposals from GEMMs for any stock advertised on its Shop Window pages. - 25.
+In addition, the DMO will only consider bids or switch proposals from GEMMs for any stock advertised on its Shop Window pages. - 26.
+In selecting Lead and Co-Lead managers for syndicated issues of gilts, the DMO will normally only consider established wholesale GEMM firms for membership of the lead manager group. - 27.
 Additional dealing privileges associated with GEMM status are the right to strip and reconstitute gilts through CREST and, provided that the relevant documentation has been satisfactorily completed and agreed with the DMO, the right to request or participate in standing or special repo operations from the DMO.